netraghodekar/Airline-reservation-system/README.md

 # Airline-reservation-system
-A simple java based microproject
+A simple java based microproject on airline reservation system.